 Tbh, the most important thing at the start is the camera and the light.
 You can get those very cheap cameras from Logitech for example.
 And just some light to improve the quality of the camera.
 You can do it on a budget.
 And having twoscreens really helps so you play on one and you have the chat and other things on the other.
 In terms of a microphone like someone actually reached out to me to use their microphone as a sponsorship so I got it from them and I just kept using it honestly.
 Things that I would recommend later on if you get to the streaming, an arm that holds the microphone is very useful.

 Only the stripes on the top and bottom to give a more interesting effect while playing.
 And maybe, a small picture somewhere in the corner.
 Nothing else is really needed.

 From the very beginning I have been using OBS LIVE with the plugin released by StreamElements.
 Graphical development in terms of transitions and backgrounds is equally important to me.
 In addition, for some time during the broadcast I was struggling with a significant drop in FPS, so I decided to switch to streaming dual PC.
 I think it has made broadcasting easier for me and viewers can enjoy better streaming quality.

 We understand that beginnings can be rough.
 This is why we are here with the “Stream on” series.
-So you can get real advice from real streamers and make your start a little smoother.
+So you can get real advice (like on the best streaming platforms) from real streamers and make your start a little smoother.
 Share your thoughts about this post with someone who also wants to know how to start streaming and create their own streaming career, and help them grow!